NLWaterL/InfiniStack/README.md

  Description
  ---
- I found that there is no mod in 1.7.10 doing a good job at breaking the 64 item stack size limit, so I make one with mixin.
+ I found that there is no mod in 1.7.10 doing a good job at breaking the 64 item stack size limit, so I made one with mixins.

  Need UniMixin as a dependency to work.

- Mod Compactibility
+ Mod Support
  ---
- The mod is still in beta-stage, I am trying to add more compact to popular mods as fast as I can.

- If you know a mod that have a compactibility issue with this mod you can tell me directly.

- You can see what mods does it compact at a specific version in the changelog and release description.

- WARNING
- ---
- Breaking containers with extra-large item stacks will cause lag!
-Always remove items before breaking.
+ If you'd like InfiniStack to support another mod, please **open an issue** here.

+ If you plan to use this mod with GTNH, **back up your world frequently**.
+Support for this modpack is still under development.
+The recommended GTNH version is **2.8.4**.

+ **Important:** Once a world has been loaded with this mod installed, removing the mod and loading the same world again may cause serious issues.

  License
  ---